Enforcing hidden physics in physics-informed neural networks: Computational cost

 \section{Computational cost}

-The PINN framework for all benchmarks is implemented in \texttt{Python}, built upon the \texttt{JAX} ecosystem.
-We leverage \texttt{Flax} for constructing neural network architectures and \texttt{Optax} for optimization.
-The reference solution for the steady combustion problem is computed in \texttt{Python}, while all other reference solutions are obtained using \texttt{FEniCS}, which is implemented in \texttt{C++} with a \texttt{Python} interface.
-All numerical experiments are performed on a high-performance computing platform equipped with an AMD EPYC 7543 32-core processor, 80 GB of RAM, and an NVIDIA A40 GPU with 48 GB of VRAM, ensuring computational efficiency for both PINN training and finite element method (FEM) computations.
-The computational costs for training the PINN models and generating the reference solutions are summarized in Table~\ref{tab:computational_cost}.
+The overall PINN framework for all benchmark problems is implemented in \texttt{Python} using the \texttt{JAX} ecosystem, specifically leveraging \texttt{Flax} for neural network architectures and \texttt{Optax} for gradient-based optimization with automatic differentiation capabilities.
+Reference solutions for the steady combustion problem are computed using \texttt{Python}, while all other reference solutions are obtained using \texttt{FEniCS} implemented in \texttt{C++} with \texttt{Python} bindings.
+All numerical experiments are conducted on a high-performance computing platform equipped with an AMD EPYC 7543 32-core processor with 80 GB RAM and an NVIDIA A40 GPU with 48 GB VRAM, ensuring computational efficiency for both PINN training and FEM reference calculations.
+Table~\ref{tab:computational_cost} summarizes the computational costs for training the PINN models and obtaining reference solutions for each benchmark problem.
+We observe that the irreversibility regularization term introduces only a marginal increase in training time compared to baseline PINN models.
+Considering the significant performance improvements achieved through irreversibility regularization, this additional computational overhead is well justified.
+Notably, while PINN models require longer training times than reference solutions for smaller-scale problems such as traveling wave propagation and steady combustion (a common issue of PINN applications), for problems involving large element counts and extended simulation times, such as ice melting and phase field fracture, PINN models demonstrate substantial computational advantages over traditional numerical methods in obtaining accurate solutions.

-We note that the computational cost of our IRR-PINN remains nearly identical to that of the standard PINN across all benchmark problems.
-This demonstrates that introducing the soft constraint for hidden irreversibility significantly enhances accuracy without incurring additional training cost.
-For problems with small-scale computations, such as traveling wave propagation and corrosion modeling, where the mesh sizes are on the order of thousands, the training cost of PINNs is considerably higher than that of the conventional FEM.
-In contrast, for large-scale simulations such as the phase field fracture problem with 70k elements and the three-dimensional ice melting case with 260k elements, PINNs demonstrate a substantial efficiency gain, ranging from several-fold to an order of magnitude.
-This result highlights the considerable potential of PINNs for large-scale three-dimensional simulations.